Azure/trusted-internet-connection/README.md

 **Visio**
 - Architecture for all scenarios and solutions in Visio document.

-### Runbook
-**UploadToCLAW-S3.ps1**
-- This is the primary runbook as CLAW is currently using S3 as their storage solution.
-- Runbook is automatically deployed and published as part of each azuredeploy.json found across the different scenarios.

-**Kusto Queries**
-- List of queries that are used to collect the data from a Log Analytics workspace.

 ## Deployment Instructions
 ### Azure Firewall vs. Front Door vs. Application Gateway